Coping with cancer at work

 • harassing, bullying, intimidating, insulting or making you feel uncomfortable, for example with comments about hair loss or being whispered about by your colleagues.

-You may also have legal protection is you are caring for someone with cancer.
-This is a complex area of employment law, so if you think you’ve been treated unfairly because you’re caring for – or associated with – someone who has cancer, we suggest you take advice from a legal professional.
+You may also have legal protection if you are caring for someone with cancer.
+This is a complex area of employment law, so if you think you’ve been treated unfairly because you’re caring for – or associated with – someone who has cancer, we suggest you review your company's Carer Leave policy and take advice from a legal professional if required.

 Remember it’s about you